EN NL

 Context

-Additionally, the shipping sector does not want to be used and seen as a disposer of waste products in illegal activities.
-These practices are not only harmful to the marine environment, but also to the vessel’s crew who may be exposed to dangerous substances.
-In most bunker ports, there is currently minimal control of the quality of marine fuels and the presence of substances that are prohibited in them.
+In addition, the shipping industry does not want to be used and seen as the consumer of banned (waste) substances through illegal practices.
+This is because this is not only harmful to the marine environment, but also due to possible exposure to the crew on board.
+Currently, in most bunkering ports, there is little control on the proper quality of marine fuel and possible presence of banned or illegal substances that do not belong in the fuel.

-Subsequently, we as a maritime sector argue for a structural solution to prevent illegal admixture practices, thus striving for quality bunker fuels.
-Transparency and reliability in the entire bunker supply chain are essential to accomplish this – as is the case when we fill up our car at a petrol station.
+This makes us as the shipping industry an advocate for a structural solution to prevent illegal blending practices and to pursue good bunker quality.
+In doing so, transparency and reliability are essential throughout the bunker supply chain, as is the case in our day-to-day lives when we fill up our car at a petrol station.
 Shipowners want to be able to act in good faith.

 The challenge

-Since proposals for an IMO-associated bunker licensing system have not got off to a good start, the KVNR has initiated various national and international consultations about the possible introduction of a licensing system in the ports of Amsterdam, Rotterdam and Antwerp (ARA).
-Rotterdam and Antwerp, in particular, are the largest bunker ports in Europe.
-Therefore, it is logical to set up the first licensing systems in these ports.
-This can then be rolled out to other ports in Europe and beyond.
+As the proposal for a licensing system has not yet properly found its feet at IMO level, several national and international consultations are taking place, partly at the initiative of the KVNR, about the possible introduction of a licensing system in the ports of Amsterdam, Rotterdam and Antwerp (ARA).
+As the ports of Rotterdam and Antwerp are the largest bunkering ports in Europe, it is a logical step to introduce a licensing system in these ports.
+This can eventually be rolled out to other ports in Europe and beyond.

-The Port of Rotterdam, as the first and largest bunkering port in Europe, introduced a bunkering license system on 1 January 2021.
-The requirements for bunker fuel suppliers to obtain a bunkering license will be tightened in the coming years.
+The Port of Rotterdam, as Europe’s first and largest bunkering port, has implemented a bunkering licensing system since 1 January 2021.
+The requirements for bunker suppliers to obtain a bunker licence will be tightened in the coming years.

-Partly at the insistence of the KVNR, this permit system may call for bunker barges to install annually calibrated and certified ‘mass flow meters’ from 1 January 2023 onwards.
-This should go a long way to improve accuracy and to reduce disputes about the quantity of fuel delivered – also in the interest of transparency.
+Partly at the KVNR’s insistence, there will be a requirement under this licensing system from 1 January 2025 to install annually calibrated and certified ‘mass flow meters’ on board bunkering barges.
+This should greatly improve accuracy and reduce disputes over the quantity delivered also in the interest of transparency.